Quaggles/dcs-unit-tests/LoadTests/Readme.txt

 Tracks beginning with "LoadTest." are used to determine if a module can be loaded as a player aircraft correctly in the sim, if this fails all tests using this aircraft will automatically be marked as failed to save time

+These missions are generated from template files ".base.*.trk" which feeds in the aircraft types from PlayableAircraftTypes.lua and PlayableHelicoptersTypes.lua using CreateMissionsFromTemplates.ps1 in the dcs-unit-tester repository